Jammu Kashmir Joint Awami Action Committee: State-wide strike

 In preparation for the announced lockdown on September 29, 2025, security was severely heightened, and entry and exit points across the region were sealed.
 Crucially, mobile and internet services were suspended across major parts of Azad Kashmir, a measure ordered by Pakistan's Ministry of Interior.
 The mandated communication blackout reflects the state's recognition of the JAAC's advanced organizational capacity, confirming that the movement is viewed as a significant security threat warranting severe state intervention to impede coordination.
 Despite these suppressive measures, the indefinite lockdown commenced as planned.

-The strike turned violent when clashes broke out at Neelum Bridge between JKJAAC activists and members of the Muslic Conference, during which gunfire by Raja Saqib Majeed and his brother left several injured and one protester, Sudheer, dead.
+The strike turned violent when clashes broke out at Neelum Bridge between JKJAAC activists and members of the Muslim Conference, during which gunfire by Raja Saqib Majeed and his brother left several injured and one protester, Sudheer, dead.
 The incident sparked larger demonstrations in Muzaffarabad and other districts, with JKJAAC leaders condemning the violence and vowing to continue protests until their demands were addressed.
 Authorities denied allegations of excessive force and pledged legal action against rioters, while federal officials including Amir Muqam and Tariq Fazal called for renewed dialogue.

 Following the violence, JKJAAC leader Shaukat Nawaz Mir addressed nearly 5,000 people at Lal Chowk, Muzaffarabad, where he clarified that the movement held no hostility toward the Pakistan Army and would not act against it.
 He announced that a rally would be carried out along Neelum Road in Chehlabandi with the body of Sudheer, the protester killed in the clashes.
 Mir also rejected Pakistani media reports claiming that no one had joined the demonstrations, calling them fabricated attempts to portray the situation as normal.
 At the same time, solidarity protests were staged by the Kashmiri diaspora in London and Bradford, where Raja Amjad Ali Khan delivered a speech outside the Pakistani consulate.
 Meanwhile, law enforcement agencies in AJK warned protesters that if public property was damaged or normal life disrupted, stronger action would be taken.
+There is a call for a shutterdown strike in the state on 9th June 2026.

+2026 Azad Kashmir protests

+The 2026 Azad Kashmir protests were a series of demonstrations, strikes, road blockades, and violent clashes that took place across Azad Jammu and Kashmir (AJK) during June and July 2026.
+The movement was led primarily by the Jammu Kashmir Joint Awami Action Committee (JAAC), a grassroots coalition that had emerged during the 2024 public protests against high electricity tariffs, rising flour prices, inflation, and excessive government expenditure.
+Following the success of the 2024 movement, JAAC expanded its platform beyond economic grievances to include broader constitutional and political reforms.